 The 1969 Major League Baseball season was celebrated as the 100th anniversary of professional baseball, honoring the first professional touring baseball team, the Cincinnati Red Stockings.

-Can Tom Seaver lead the "Miracle Mets" to the
+Can Tom Seaver lead the "Miracle Mets" to the 1969 title? |

 It was the first season of what is now called the "Divisional Era," where each league of 12 teams was divided into two divisions of six teams each.
 The winners of each division would compete against each other in a League Championship Series, then best-of-five, to determine the pennant winners that would face each other in the World Series.